EastEriq/LVscriptFPGAioAccess/README.md

 By mining and a lot of trial attempt, I managed to do it, though.
-This small project exemplifies how generic I/O accessor VIs can be created by means of undocumented LabVIEW scripting vis.
+This small project exemplifies how generic I/O accessor VIs can be created by means of undocumented LabVIEW scripting VIs (and a few tricks, like cutting and repasting an incomplete diagram in order to auto-fix what I haven't found other way to set correctly).

 ## Instructions: